 “Not honoring the time I block for it each week.”

 Understanding our Wariness of Wasted Time

-When I dig in deeper to the “it takes too much time” reasons, most of the concerns come from believing – incorrectly.
+When I dig in deeper to the “it takes too much time” reason, most of the concerns come from an incorrect belief.

 If we only believe that our referral generation is in direct proportion to the size of our network, then of course it makes sense that we would assume we need a lot of time to grow our network (like attending networking events, 1-on-1 coffee/lunch meetings and marketing events).